SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 .. figure::  images/screens/dashboard/NavigationBar.png
    :align:   center

-The menu navigates to the five main parts of SDUCloud:
+The menu navigates to the seven main parts of SDUCloud:

 - Dashboard
 	- Home screen of SDUCloud
 - Files
 	- Navigate your filesystem
-- Applications
-	- Run applications
-	- Show results
-- Publishing
-	- Publications
-	- Publish new publication
 - Shares
   - Navigate files that have been shared with the user.
+- My Applications
+	- Run applications.
+- App Store
+	- Browse all available applications and add them to "My Application" for easy access.
+- My Results
+  - Show your results from the applications you have run.
+- Activity
+  - Gives you an overview of all acitivties regarding your files.

 Dashboard
 --------------------------------------------------------------------------------